kwaldenphd/race-surveillance-education/README.md

 - Connections with this week's readings and/or previous course content?
 - Other observations/questions/comments

-## Prompt 3: Digital Surveillance in Higher Education
+## Prompt 3: Surveillance Tech in Higher Education

 The kinds of surveillance technologies we're looking at this week aren't unique to K12 education- they also show up on college campuses in a variety of contexts.